 There is evidence that making a proactive referral to Quitline, rather than simply recommending your patient to call, will result in a 13-fold increase in the proportion of patients using behavioural intervention in a quit attempt.

-Varenicline1 and bupropion1 are not currently recommended in pregnancy due to limited efficacy and safety data.
+Varenicline and bupropion are not currently recommended in pregnancy due to limited efficacy and safety data.

 Nicotine replacement therapy (NRT) may be used in pregnant women, noting that:

-• The risks and benefits of NRT should be discussed with the women prior to initiation.
+- The risks and benefits of NRT should be discussed with the patient prior to initiation.

-• NRT should be used at the lowest effective dose for the shortest duration possible to minimise fetal exposure to nicotine.
+- NRT should be used at the lowest effective dose for the shortest duration possible.

 NRT is effective for increasing smoking cessation during pregnancy.